How extreme climate conditions fueled unprecedented Colorado fire

 Feuerstein is a college junior studying meteorology at Cornell University.

-Becky Bolinger is the assistant state climatologist for Colorado and a research scientist at Colorado State University.
+Bolinger is the assistant state climatologist for Colorado and a research scientist at Colorado State University.